 D890905A.002) is missing and some sectors of the images are seemingly corrupted, I managed to extract a bunch of mostly ARC compressed files in folders with such fascinating names as

 SIM.
-Some shell scripting later and all the files lay before me uncompressed.
+Some shell scripting later, and all the data lay before me uncompressed.

 Hitting the jackpot

-The hex editor confirmed that I found data about the ST MCU / GLUE COMBO (as found in the STE) and several revisions of the Blitter IC!
-It took a nerve-stretching amount of time to convert all the DWG files to PDF as described above.
-But then I could finally take a look: literally hundreds of sheets of drawings with ASIC schematics, timing diagrams etc.!
+The hex editor confirmed that I found data about the ST MCU / GLUE COMBO (as seen in the STE) and several revisions of the Blitter IC!
+It took a nerve-stretching amount of time to convert all the DWG files to PDF, as described above.
+But then I could finally take a look: literally hundreds of sheets of drawings with ASIC schematics, timing diagrams, etc.!

 See for yourself

 README_FIRST.TXT is included containing some details about the files.
-Also, in the meantime I have found a way to include searchable text in the schematics, so the PDF files will gradually be updated accordingly in this archive.
+Also, in the meantime, I have found a way to add searchable text to the schematics, so the PDF files will gradually be updated accordingly in this archive.